Dissipation Induced Flat Bands: Introduction

 In quantum systems, a minimal model for dissipation that properly accounts for quantum jumps is provided by the Lindblad master equation $i \frac{\partial}{\partial t}\rho = \mathcal{L}[\rho]$ \cite{lindblad1976generators,gorini1976completely,gardiner2004quantum} for the reduced density matrix $\rho$, where

 describes the joint evolution under a coherent Hamiltonian $H$, together with dissipative processes governed via quantum jumps $J_m$ induced by the bath.
+These jump processes encode the fundamentally quantum processes of dissipation: measurement (collapse) processes and decoherence towards a thermal state over time---processes that are not captured by non-Hermitian Hamiltonians which exhibit the inherently classical phenomena of gain and loss.
 Here, the overall dissipation rate is parameterized by an energy scale $\Gamma$, and details of the quantum jumps are encoded in the form of operators $J_m$ with unit norm.
 This can be ``vectorized" so that $\hat{\mathcal{L}}\cdot\vec{\rho}=i\frac{\partial}{\partial t}\vec{\rho}$ in which case $\hat{\mathcal{L}}$ permits a matrix representation \cite{amshallem2015three,manzano2020short}.

 In this Letter, we focus on the simple but conceptually rich scenario of a non-interacting system

 subjected to dissipative tunnel coupling to a bath.
 In their most general form, the corresponding quantum jump operators